Phanisharan/WebScrapping/README.md

    ```python
    df.to_csv('Bikes.csv')
    ```
-### Here is the Final output how you get the information in a website with a Structed format in using pandas
+### Here is the Final output how you get the information of a website with a Structed format using pandas

 ![Screenshot 2024-03-14 184352](https://github.com/Phanisharan/WebScrapping/assets/143081814/e9a4a6c1-ce5d-47fd-865f-8de9feace80c)